nickthename/nickthename.github.io/rules.md

 Coaching, defined as deliberately giving or receiving advice to/from another person during a Match or between Matches during Grand Finals, is allowed and limited to 30 seconds in between games, limited to one coach per Player per match.
+A coach must be made known before the match begins to be eligible.

 #### Stalling In-Between Games
 The maximum amount of time for counterpicking a stage after a loss is 60